Leon Moisseiff: Death and legacy

+In 1941, the U.S. Public Roads Administration established the Advisory Board on the Investigation of Suspension Bridges, which hired Moissieff as a consultant.
+He was asked to chair one of the board's 5 subcommittees, but due to his failing health he did not actively participate.

 Moisseiff died of a heart attack in 1943.

-When Moisseiff died, he was on a federal committee to improve the design of suspension bridges.
 His son felt that the bridge failure contributed to his death.

 Though he had designed many other famous spans, the Narrows collapse overshadowed them all.
 It became a symbol of failed engineering and the dangers of arrogance in design.
 As tragic as this disastrous design flaw became to Moisseiff personally, it motivated the engineers to further research and substantially improve the design and safety of suspension bridges.

+In 1947, board members and the American Society of Civil Engineers established the Moissieff Award to be given to an exemplary paper in the field of structural design.
+The award, including a bronze medal showing Moisseiff's profile and a cash prize paid out by the fund's trust, have been given out by the ASCE every year since.